Why Translation is a Part of Global Marketing Strategy

 Translation is without a doubt a major part of making your brand comfortable with your customers so they make a purchase.
 You should always use a professional human translator as this means there are less errors in the translation and the language used matches your new customer’s context far better than if you used software or machine translation to do your translations for you.

 Translation is however not the only part of a global marketing strategy.
-There is localisation that should be considered as well.
+There is localization that should be considered as well.
 This is quite simply understanding the values of a customer who doesn’t speak English.
 This entails adapting your marketing tactics to suit this new customer in another country.
 There may be symbols and even colours that can be used in your marketing strategy as well as the translation that will draw the customer to your brand.

 Customers from other cultures need to be able to see your product in the same way as a local company in their own country markets their products.
 Part of localisation is ensuring your website quotes prices in the currency of your targeted country.
 Payment options need to be compatible with your new customer’s experience.